3mdeb/3mdeb-website/content/careers.en.md

         But it's not just about the technical skills!
 We also emphasize the development of soft critical skills such as communication, teamwork, and problem-solving.
 You'll have the opportunity to work on real-world projects and make meaningful contributions to our organization, all while building a solid foundation for your future career.

         We also pride ourselves on the international character of the team, and we exchange experiences with top-class specialists in the open-source community.
-Plus - you will work with a team of supportive and friendly people who are passionate about their work.
+Plus, you will work with a team of supportive and friendly people who are passionate about their work.

         This is a paid internship, and we offer flexible scheduling to accommodate your academic commitments.